Which type of chemical bond involves the transfer of electrons be... | Channels for Pearson+

 1

-Begin by understanding the different types of chemical bonds: ionic, covalent, hydrogen, and metallic.
-Each type involves different interactions between atoms.
+Identify the types of chemical bonds mentioned: metallic bond, hydrogen bond, covalent bond, and ionic bond.

+Understand the nature of each bond: A metallic bond involves a 'sea of electrons' shared among a lattice of metal atoms.
+A hydrogen bond is a weak interaction between a hydrogen atom and an electronegative atom.
+A covalent bond involves the sharing of electron pairs between atoms.

-An ionic bond is formed when one atom donates electrons to another atom, resulting in the transfer of electrons.
-This typically occurs between metals and non-metals.
+Focus on the ionic bond: An ionic bond is formed when one atom transfers one or more electrons to another atom, resulting in the formation of positively and negatively charged ions.

-In a covalent bond, atoms share electrons rather than transferring them.
-This usually happens between non-metal atoms.
+Recognize that the transfer of electrons leads to the formation of ions: The atom that loses electrons becomes a cation (positively charged), and the atom that gains electrons becomes an anion (negatively charged).

-Hydrogen bonds are a type of weak interaction that occurs between molecules, not involving the transfer of electrons but rather the attraction between a hydrogen atom and an electronegative atom.
+Conclude that the type of chemical bond involving the transfer of electrons between atoms is the ionic bond.

 Related Videos